Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

 \section{Experiments}

 Our main experiments involve the \textit{Simple Shapes} dataset, composed of $K=500~000$ image-text pairs.
 (In the next section, we will also validate our findings on another dataset.)
 We report all translation/alignment experiments with both language types, i.e. vision $\leftrightarrow$ proto-language training, and vision $\leftrightarrow$ natural language training.
-To characterize the need for labelled data across the two domains, we artificially split our training dataset into aligned data $\mathcal{S}$ (both domains are available) and unaligned data $\mathcal{U}_v$ and $\mathcal{U}_t$ (only one of the two domains is available), by randomly selecting $N \le K$ matched examples from our original set.
-During training, we use the pool of $N$ matched samples and another of $2K$ unmatched samples ($K$ from each modality).
-We create batches by drawing samples from these two pools with equal probability, thus having equal numbers of paired and unpaired data at every learning step, regardless of the value of $N$.
+To characterize the need for labelled data across the two domains, we artificially split our training dataset into aligned data $\mathcal{S}$ (both domains are available) and unaligned data $\mathcal{U}_v$ and $\mathcal{U}_t$ (only one of the two domains is available), by randomly selecting $N \le K$ matched examples from our original set. \begin{changes} During training, we use the pool of $N$ matched samples and another of $2K$ unmatched samples (for each modality, $K - N$ that are truly unmatched, plus $N$ of $\mathcal{S}$ that have been artificially decoupled). \end{changes} We create batches by drawing samples from these two pools with equal probability, thus having equal numbers of paired and unpaired data at every learning step, regardless of the value of $N$.
 (But of course, for small $N$, the same paired data will re-occur more often during training, while the training diversity will increase with increasing $N$).